TryingToBeSmart/CST-321-Security/README.md

 https://www.tutorialspoint.com/kali_linux/index.htm

 ### Bash Shell Password Checker
-[PasswordChecker.sh program](./passwordChecker.sh) checks the strength of a password using regex to run 3 tests:
+[PasswordCheck.sh program](./passwordCheck.sh) checks the strength of a password using regex to run 3 tests:
 - Minimum length of 8 characters: ```-lt 8```
 - At least one number: ```=~ [0-9]```
 - At least on special character: ```=~ [@#$%*+=!]```